They are fluffy, they are quirky, and they are definitely unique!

 The Silkie chicken breed is one of the most bizarre breeds of chickens, offering backyard chicken keepers entertaining personalities, sweet temperaments, and gorgeous appearances to boot.

-This chicken breed is a stand-out in the chicken world.
+This breed is a stand-out in the chicken world for many reasons.

 Although Silkie chickens differs greatly from other popular breeds, making it one of the less common breeds you can raise, it is a one-of-a-kind option that every homesteader should consider for their backyard flock.